 Between 2005 and 2007, my company was paid between $200,000 and $400,000 in affiliate commissions that were earned as a result of cookie stuffing, deemed wire fraud under 18 USC § 1343.
 As the second-highest paid employee in our company, I received slightly over a third of that.
 I take full responsibility, and ignored many red flags that told me we were on thin ice.

 As part of my efforts to cooperate with authorities in helping eBay to prevent this type of fraud, on January 29, 2014 I visited the offices of O'Melveny & Myers in Menlo Park, CA to meet with the FBI, the US attorney, and some members of eBay's legal and technical teams.
-My job was to tell them everything I could about how they could prevent "cookie stuffing", which was their term for this.
+My job was to tell them everything I could about how they could prevent what they were calling "cookie stuffing".
 This document summarizes what I told them.

 This 80-second video explains what cookie stuffing is in simple terms:

 The fact is that at the time of my involvement, cookie stuffing was widely practiced among eBay affiliates.
-In my personal assessment, people I worked with at eBay were fully aware of it, offered material assistance to those practicing it, and actively worked to thwart the efforts of Commission Junction (the third party company that managed eBay's affiliate program) and outside contractors whose job it was to detect it.
+To my knowledge, people I worked with at eBay were fully aware of it, offered material assistance to those practicing it, and actively worked to thwart the efforts of security contractors whose job it was to detect it.
 The information I present on this page supports this assessment.